Isilon/isilon_sdk/README.md

 # Isilon Software Development Kit (isi-sdk)
 Language bindings for the OneFS API and tools for building them

 This repository is part of the Isilon SDK.
-It includes language bindings for easier programmatic access to the OneFS RESTful API for cluster configuration (on your cluster this is the RESTful API made up of all the URIs underneath https://[cluster]:8080/platform/*, also called the "Platform API" or PAPI").
+It includes language bindings for easier programmatic access to the OneFS API for cluster configuration (on your cluster this is the REST API made up of all the URIs underneath https://[cluster]:8080/platform/*, also called the "Platform API" or PAPI").

 You can download the language bindings for Python from the "releases" page of this repo (the link is on the main "code" tab on the bar of links just below the project description).
 If you just want to access PAPI more easily from your Python programs, these language bindings may be all you need, and you can follow the instructions and example below to get started.